eromatiya/A-Personal-Arch-Installation-Guide/README.md

 $ pacstrap /mnt base linux linux-firmware base-devel less logrotate man-db man-pages which dhcpcd inetutils jfsutils mdadm perl reiserfsprogs sysfsutils systemd-sysvcompat texinfo usbutils xfsprogs s-nail netctl nano iputils
 ```

-It's your decision if you want to install the packages.
+It's your decision if you want to all install the packages.

 Just hit enter/yes for all the prompts that come up.
 Wait for Arch to finish installing the base, linux and base-devel and other packages.